 Dear Parishioners and Friends of Mary’s Nativity – St. Ann Parish,

-Beginning on Monday, June 29th, we will be able to celebrate our weekday Masses at 7:00 and 8:30 am in St. Ann Church and 9:00 am in Mary’s Nativity Church with a limited number of people (25% capacity).
-Sunday Masses will begin on the weekend of July 4 & 5.
+We are celebrating Masses on our regular schedule in Mary's Nativity Church and St. Ann Church with a limited number of people (25% capacity).
 The front doors of both churches will open 15 minutes before the start of Mass.
 Both churches will close after Mass has been celebrated.

 Our churches have been set up to follow social distancing guidelines.
 As you enter the church, you will be asked to sanitize your hands and wear a face covering.
 Once inside the church, you will see the designated areas where you can sit.
 These areas are marked with blue tape.